 Liberia: Enact a comprehensive anti-FGM law

-23 JANUARY 2019: On 19th January 2018, former Liberian President Ellen Johnson Sirleaf signed Executive Order 92 banning Female Genital Mutilation (FGM) for one year.
-Although this temporary law was a step in the right direction, it only covered girls below the age of 18 and imposed lenient penalties on perpetrators.
-This temporary ban has now come to an end, leaving Liberian girls and women open to the risk of undergoing FGM once again.
+On 19th January 2018, former Liberian President Ellen Johnson Sirleaf signed Executive Order 92, temporarily banning the practice of FGM in Liberia for one year.
+Although this ban was a step in the right direction, it only covered girls below the age of 18 and imposed lenient penalties on perpetrators.
+The temporary ban came to an end on January 19, 2019, leaving Liberian girls and women open to the risk of undergoing FGM once again.
 With the sections removed from the Domestic Violence Bill in 2019, girls and women in Liberia remain at serious risk.